-5.7 Job seekers can select suitable vacancies and seek referral service at all job centres.
-Modern facilities such as digital display system, touchscreen vacancy search terminals, fax machines, toll-free telephones, computers connected to the Internet and a resource corner are available.
+5.7 Job seekers can browse vacancies at job centres and seek referral service provided by the staff or apply to the employers direct.
+Job seekers may also meet with employment officers who will provide job search advice as well as assist them in matching and finding suitable jobs in accordance with their individual needs and preferences.
+Various facilities such as digital display system, touchscreen vacancy search terminals, fax machines, toll-free telephones, computers connected to the Internet and resource corners are available for the use by job seekers.